Hzl0929/Webpage-navigation-model-and-PCA-with-Eigen/README.md

 Apply linear transformations, eigenvalues and eigenvectors in a webpage navigation model.

-Apply PCA on a dataset to reduce its dimensions
+Apply PCA on a dataset to reduce its dimensions.